machal/cssmine-content/css3-rgba.md

 `opacity: 0.5` will make an element and all its children semi-transparent.

-RGBa is a color that can be applied to any element without influencing the rest of it.
-In other words, you can use it for background color `background: rgba(20%, 100%, 20%, .5)`.
+RGBa is a color that can be applied to any element without influencing the rest of it (e.g. its children).
+In other words, you can use it for background color like this: `background: rgba(20%, 100%, 20%, .5)`.

 Take a look at [cdpn.io/e/HrBsD](<http://cdpn.io/e/HrBsD>).